Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-These clues are excellent at misdirection.
-The 'master detective' clue strongly points to 'Sherlock Holmes' and is completely unrelated to 'Inception'.
-The 'protagonist embarks on dangerous missions' clue, while generally applicable to action films, is clearly designed to evoke 'James Bond' and has no connection to the correct answer.
+The fake clues are excellent.
+They perfectly target 'Sherlock Holmes' and 'James Bond' respectively, using specific tropes (detective, intricate clues, secret agent, gadgets, daring missions) that are strongly associated with those choices and completely absent from 'Inception'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices